star-gazer111/star-gazer111/README.md

 - 🌱 Currently, I am working as a Software Engineer at [Lucidly](https://github.com/lucidlyfi).
 - 🌟 I am a ZK piilled rustacean who is also very passionate about Cryptography, Core Ethereum protocol & Distributed Systems in general.
-- 😎 I'm also an ML enthusiast with an experience in building DL models.
+- 😎 I'm also an ML enthusiast with an experience in building Deep learning models & LLMs.
 - 🥇 Built [FLockChain](https://github.com/BlocSoc-iitr/FLockChain) at EthIndia'23.
 Was finalist & also won Metamask & Alliance Tracks.
 - 📫 How to reach me:
         Email : vasu_k@ee.iitr.ac.in